OlevanA/petrocastm/README.md

 with an initial focus on oil production.
 This tool helps researchers analyze historical trends, project future extraction rates, and evaluate model performance under shared assumptions, such as a common Ultimate Recoverable Resource (URR) value.
-The model can be applied to other resources by the user when the instruction for the setup are followed.
+The model can be applied to other resources by following the instructions for the configuration file below.

-In future versions, additional models and resource types as examples (e.g., natural gas, coal, copper etc...) will be added, making PetroCast a versatile tool for resource modeling and forecasting.
+In future versions, additional models and resource types (e.g., natural gas, coal, copper etc.) will be added, making PetroCast a versatile tool for resource modeling and forecasting.
 ---------------------------------------------------------------------------------------------------------------------
 ## **Overview**:
 ---------------------------------------------------------------------------------------------------------------------
-    Current Models Included
+    Current Models Include:
         Hubbert Model: Symmetric production curve for peak oil analysis.
         Laherrère Model: Flexible asymmetric production curve, tailored for resource extraction modeling.
     Comparative Analysis: